kmcroft13/box-templates/README.md

 ####MID TERM
 + Make existing Templates editable
   + Allow adding and removing individual items from Templates
-+ Add code to clean up FolderQueue objects so that only the most recent one remains
 + Standardize colors (specifically the blues)

 ####LONG TERM